Indigestion & Diarrhea: 9 Common Causes (Acute & Chronic).

 2. Faulty diet.

-An occasional attack of indigestion and diarrhea can be a consequence of what you’ve eaten.
+An occasional attack of Indigestion and diarrhea can result from what you’ve eaten.

 - A large fatty meal.